Graduate Fellowship Ensembles

 - Gregory Miller, Horn (former member of the Empire Brass Quintet, director of the School of Music)

-- Matthew Guilford, Trombone, (principal bass trombone of the National Symphony Orchestra)
+- Aaron LaVere, Trombone (principal trombone of the Baltimore Symphony Orchestra)

 - David Fedderly, Tuba (former principal tuba of the Baltimore Symphony Orchestra)